 What do to if an employee has COVID-19

-In the event of a confirmed or suspected COVID-19 case at the workplace, directions from the Victorian Chief Health Officer may also require employers to take specific response actions.
+In the event of a confirmed or suspected COVID-19 case at the workplace, directions from the Victorian CHO may also require employers to take specific response actions.

 Notifiable incidents and COVID-19